About the Species

 Addressing Ocean Noise

 NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, as well as the effects of sound on dolphin behavior and hearing.
-In 2016, we issued technical guidance for assessing the effects of anthropogenic (human-caused) sound on marine mammals’ hearing.
+In 2018, we revised marine mammal acoustic technical guidance for assessing the effects of anthropogenic (human-caused) sound on marine mammals’ hearing.

 Educating the Public